azamatsalamat/liggghts-packing-properties/README.md

 # LIGGGHTS packing density calculator

-Calculates the density of a packing simulated in the LIGGGHTS package (in conical containers)
+Calculates the density of a packing simulated in the LIGGGHTS package (in cylindrical containers)